rayenbm04/rag-assistant-for-documents/README.md

 uvicorn main:app --reload
 ```

 Restart Claude Desktop.
 A 🔌 icon in the bottom-left of the input bar confirms the MCP server connected.
-You'll see `list_documents`, `query_documents`, and `upload_document` in the tools list.

-### Usage example
+### Usage examples

+**Querying an indexed document**

 ```
 You: What is the net amount to pay in the CCF invoice?